joepdooper/audiovisualize/README.md

 ## Usage

 You can create an instance of the **AudioVisualize** object and use its methods to load, analyze, and visualize audio.
 Use the *loading* method to load an audio file and set up event listeners for loading progress and playback events.
-Call the *initialize* method to set up the audio nodes for analysis.

 ```javascript
 // Create an instance of the AudioVisualize object.